 In 1949, the Soviet Union detonated its first atomic weapon (codenamed Joe-1 by the United States) and the nuclear arms race was thrust into motion.
 Psychologically and culturally, you’ve gone from being the big fish in the small pond to just one of many ants waiting for the light of the magnifying glass.
 You’re simultaneously imposing but also vulnerable.
 Glenn’s size and aggression similarly belie the fear and anxiety swelling within.
 He is giant and powerful but becomes more isolated each day; as much a result of his own volition as well as his physical reality.

-Glenn’s continuous growth also speaks to the grotesque nature of the arms race.
+Glenn’s continuous growth also speaks to the grotesque nature of the arms race itself.
 Unable to prevent what’s consuming him, Glenn is powerless before the atomic carnage happening within his cells.
 Similarly, the world could only watch and wonder as atomic testing turned into hydrogen testing, and aircraft-delivered bombs were replaced with ballistic missiles.
-The despair with which Glenn meets his condition speaks to the dreadful helplessness one feels to the scale of the weapons we now possess.
+The despair with which Glenn meets his condition speaks to the dreadful helplessness one feels at the scale of the weapons we now possess.

 There is no salvation for Glenn in his first film (if we ignore his scarred return in War of the Colossal Beast).
 He grows without halt until he is cornered and shot, falling from atop the Boulder Dam near Las Vegas.
 If we are to use Glenn as a proxy for the United States and its cultural perception, then his grim end marks a bleak outlook; one that is unconvinced of an ending in the nuclear world that doesn’t see mankind destroyed – or at least the American idea of mankind.
 The film therefore posits the idea that any nation or people with such power to annihilate cannot exist under the weight of the moral implications.
 To exist as a technological terror towering tall above all invariably separates you from those below.
 It is a fragmented existence.
 With weapons to destroy humanity, have you forfeit your own?

-Even if one doesn’t read the film with such lofty implications, The Amazing Colossal Man still approaches its concepts with a maturity at odds with the expectations placed on it by decades of derision toward low budget genre cinema.
-The films of American International Pictures in particular have garnered a reputation for being purely exploitation fare.
-Indeed, exploitation was largely the modus operandi of James H. Nicholson and Samuel Z. Arkoff (AIP’s founders), but this knowledge has arguably snubbed their filmography of a deeper consideration.
+Even if one doesn’t read the film with such lofty implications, The Amazing Colossal Man still approaches its concepts with a maturity at odds with the expectations placed on it by decades of derision toward low-budget genre cinema.
+The films of American International Pictures in particular have garnered a reputation for being purely exploitation fare – and therefore undeserving of further consideration.
+Indeed, exploitation was the modus operandi of James H. Nicholson and Samuel Z. Arkoff (AIP’s founders), but this knowledge has arguably snubbed their filmography of a deeper consideration.
 I Was a Teenage Werewolf (1957) is another of their stable that certainly offers more than just its bold title.
 Give a second thought the Colossal Man and to what it means to outgrow one’s world.